dblock/code.dblock.org/_posts/2010/2010-07-09-single-sign-on-spring-security-negotiate-filter-kerberos-ntlm-wwaffle.markdown

 </bean>
 {% endhighlight %}

-It’s more verbose, but it’s much more flexible.
+It's more verbose, but it's much more flexible.

 _Add a Waffle Security Filter_